Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/hackathon/HackathonHints.md

 NS-8 requires at least TLS 1.2.
 Are there any other endpoint types which can enforce a specific TLS version?

 AM-2 states that "only approved cloud services can be used, by auditing and restricting which services users can provision in the environment."
-Many organisations in Demark are affected by a legal compliance requirement that requires them to only use "Core Online Services", defined by this list: https://www.microsoft.com/licensing/terms/product/PrivacyandSecurityTerms/EAEAS
+Many organizations in Demark are affected by a legal compliance requirement that requires them to only use "Core Online Services", defined by this list: <https://www.microsoft.com/licensing/terms/product/PrivacyandSecurityTerms/EAEAS>.

 Investigate of you can construct a policy which denies creating services from Resource Providers not contained in this list.

-Other organisations in Denmark must only allow data to reside in the EU.
+Other organizations in Denmark must only allow data to reside in the EU.
 Consider creating a policy which denies creating resources in regions which are not located in the EU.
 This may also include "global" resources like CDN, Front Door, Azure DNS etc.